Who We Are

 HUWIB celebrated IBC’s tenth anniversary, with a record attendance of over 1,200 students.
 Keynotes included New York Times Executive Editor Jill Abramson, Chanel CEO Maureen Chiquet, and model-coder Lyndsey Scott.
 We also traveled on our second international Career Exploratory trip to Shanghai and hosted our first ever “WIB Week” to showcase HUWIB’s exceptional programming.

-HUWIB launched The Young Women Business Leadership Conference (YWBLC) brought together over 150 high school women throughout the nation who shared a passion for business, and built a community of support and empowerment.
+HUWIB launched The Young Women Business Leadership Conference (YWBLC), now known as The B.O.L.D.
+Conference, which brought together over 150 high school women throughout the nation who shared a passion for business, and built a community of support and empowerment.

 HUWIB launched The Glass Floor, an online women’s business publication written by Harvard students and working professionals.